 I have a problem with my complaint about children's care services.
 Can the Ombudsman help me?

 In some cases, yes.
-If you are a user of children and family services or are complaining on behalf of someone who is, you will very probably have the right to use the special complaints procedure which the law says councils have to operate to deal with these kinds of complaints.
+If you are a user of children and family services or are complaining on behalf of someone who is, you may have the right to use the special complaints procedure which the law says councils have to operate to deal with some kinds of complaints.
+The council will tell you whether your complaint should be dealt with under the Children Act procedure or under the council's complaints procedure.

 If you’ve made a complaint and the council has looked into it, but you’re unhappy with the result or with the way your complaint has been dealt with, you can complain to us.
 But please be aware that we cannot look at the merits of decisions which have been properly made.